ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

      ``'absolute'``.
-Please note that for some variables with very small absolute values (e.g., carbon cycle fluxes, which are usually :math:`< 10^{-6}` kg m :math:`^{-2}` s :math:`^{-1}`) it is absolutely essential to adapt the default value in order to get reasonable results.
+Please note that for some variables with very small absolute values (e.g., carbon cycle fluxes, which are usually :math:`< 10^{-6}` kg m :math:`^{-2}` s :math:`^{-1}`) it is absolutely essential to change the default value in order to get reasonable results.
    * ``keep_reference_dataset`` (:obj:`bool`, default: ``False``): If
      ``True``, keep the reference dataset in the output.
 If ``False``, drop the reference dataset.